 2. If the write performance is significantly less than the read performance, then the bottleneck is with storing the image files.

 Tuning options

 Direct disk writing

 If you still haven't identified the source of your issue, then it might be a due to a flawed driver that performs poorly with direct disk writing.
-You can disable it by using the 'Disk Write Performance' dialog.
+You can disable it as follows.